tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Fifty feet of fine, spidersilk rope, woven so closely that it seems like a solid, flexible cable.
 Once you attune the rope during a full heal-up, you can make it entangle things with standard action commands.
 In combat, it's not that useful, because it's slow compared to a living thing.
 If the target is stationary, however, the rope excels at reaching, climbing, snaking, coiling, and entangling.
 You might be able to get the rope to bind a ferocious monster, but the rope is likely to get destroyed in the process.

 **Quirk:** Speaks in sentences for which "convoluted" is the only proper term.

 ---

+#### Winged Backpack

+_Recharge 16+ after use:_ This ordinary-looking backpack unfolds itself to reveal a pair of wings.
+When you fall, the backpack’s wings slow your fall so you take no damage.
+With a strong wind or a high starting point, gliding is possible.

+**Quirk:** Longs for the freedom of the open skies.

+---